JoannePeel/Surfs-Up-/README.md

 ![](surfs-up.jpeg)

-For this analysis I used the
+For this analysis I used the [hawaii.sqlite](https://github.com/JoannePeel/The_Surf_is_Up/blob/master/hawaii.sqlite) data base, which contains temperature and precipitation data from 9 different stations on Hawaii.

 ## Step 1 - Climate Analysis and Exploration

-To begin, use Python and SQLAlchemy to do basic climate analysis and data exploration of your climate database.
-All of the following analysis should be completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.
+I used Python and SQLAlchemy to do a basic climate analysis and data exploration of the climate database.
+All of the following analysis were completed using SQLAlchemy ORM queries, Pandas, and Matplotlib.

-* Use the provided [starter notebook](climate_starter.ipynb) and [hawaii.sqlite](Resources/hawaii.sqlite) files to complete your climate analysis and data exploration.

-* Choose a start date and end date for your trip.
-Make sure that your vacation range is approximately 3-15 days total.

-* Use SQLAlchemy `create_engine` to connect to your sqlite database.

-* Use SQLAlchemy `automap_base()` to reflect your tables into classes and save a reference to those classes called `Station` and `Measurement`.
+* To see the complete code, click here: [The_Surf_is_Up.ipynb](https://github.com/JoannePeel/The_Surf_is_Up/blob/master/The_surf_%20is_%20up!.ipynb)

 ### Precipitation Analysis

-* Design a query to retrieve the last 12 months of precipitation data.
+* A query was designed to retrieve the last 12 months of precipitation data.

-* Select only the `date` and `prcp` values.

-* Load the query results into a Pandas DataFrame and set the index to the date column.
+* The query results were loaded into a Pandas DataFrame.

-* Sort the DataFrame values by `date`.

-* Plot the results using the DataFrame `plot` method.
+* The results were plotted using the DataFrame `plot` method.

   ![precipitation](prcp2.png)

-* Use Pandas to print the summary statistics for the precipitation data.

 ### Station Analysis

-* Design a query to calculate the total number of stations.

-* Design a query to find the most active stations.
+* A query was designed to find the most active stations.

-  * List the stations and observation counts in descending order.

-  * Which station has the highest number of observations?

-  * Design a query to retrieve the last 12 months of temperature observation data (tobs).
+* A second query was designed to retrieve the last 12 months of temperature observation data (tobs).

-  * Filter by the station with the highest number of observations.
+* The data was filterd by the station, to include only the results for the station with the highest number of observations.

-  * Plot the results as a histogram with `bins=12`.
+  * The results were plotted using a histogram with `bins=12`.

     ![station-histogram](Trip_temp.png)